-- Nine new metering and regulating (M&R) stations at receipt and/or delivery points along the new pipelines (including one at Compressor Station 1 and one at Compressor Station 2). - Forty-one valve sites at select points along the new pipelines at intervals specified by U.S. Department of Transportation (USDOT) regulations at Title 49 CFR Part 192. - Nine sets of pig launcher and/or receiver sites at 10 sites along the new pipelines (including launcher/receiver sites at Compressor Stations 2 and 3).
+- Nine new metering and regulating stations at receipt and/or delivery points along the new pipelines (including one at Compressor Station 1 and one at Compressor Station 2). - Forty-one valve sites at select points along the new pipelines at intervals specified by U.S. Department of Transportation (USDOT) regulations at Title 49 CFR Part 192. - Eleven sets of pig launcher and/or receiver sites at 11 sites along the new pipelines (including launcher/receiver sites at Compressor Stations 2 and 3).

-2.1.1.1 Facilities on National Forest Service Lands
+2.1.1.1 Facilities on U.S. Forest Service Lands

-On NFS lands, the ACP consists of a 42-inch, buried steel pipe across portions of the MNF and GWNF.
+This COM Plan applies only to USFS lands crossed by the ACP Project.
+On USFS lands, the ACP consists of a 42-inch, buried steel pipe across portions of the MNF and GWNF.
 The pipeline route crosses the MNF for a total of 5.2 miles, all within the Marlinton Ranger District.
-It crosses the GWNF for a total of 15.9 miles in the Warm Springs, North River, and Glenwood-Pedlar Ranger Districts, in Virginia.
-No compressor stations, meter and regulating stations, pig launcher/receivers, mainline valves or other major above-ground facilities are proposed on NFS lands.
-Minor appurtenant facilities on NFS lands include pipeline markers and cathodic protection (CP) test stations.
+It crosses the GWNF for a total of 15.9 miles in the Warm Springs, North River, and Glenwood & Pedlar Ranger Districts, in Virginia.
+No compressor stations, meter and regulating stations, pig launcher/receivers, mainline valves or other major above-ground facilities are proposed on USFS lands.
+Minor appurtenant facilities on USFS lands include pipeline markers and cathodic protection (CP) test stations.

-Pipeline markers will be installed at road and rail crossings, and at other areas as deemed necessary to alert the public to the line's presence.
-Larger aerial markers will be installed in the permanent right-of-way at periodic intervals to facilitate aerial surveillance during operation of the pipeline system.
+Pipeline markers will be installed at road and rail and trail crossings, and at other areas as deemed necessary to alert the public to the line's presence.
+Outside of USFS lands, larger aerial markers will be installed in the permanent right-of-way at periodic intervals to facilitate aerial surveillance during operation of the pipeline system.
+No aerial markers will be installed on USFS lands.

 Installation of a CP system is necessary to protect the pipe from corrosion, and is required by USDOT pipeline safety regulations.
-The CP system for the ACP utilizes a number anode beds installed perpendicular to the right-of-way; none of these are located on NFS lands.
-The CP system does require
+The CP system for the ACP utilizes a number of anode beds installed perpendicular to the right-of-way; none of these will be located on USFS lands.
+The CP system also requires the installation of CP test stations, which consist of a small-diameter plastic stand-pipe

-3 The mileposts used in the initial FERC Application, which was filed on September 18, 2015 (FERC Accession Number 20150918-5212), were based on three-dimensional changes in topography along the proposed pipeline routes.
+6 The mileposts used in the initial FERC Application, which was filed on September 18, 2015 (FERC Accession Number 20150918-5212), were based on three-dimensional changes in topography along the proposed pipeline routes.
 In areas where a pipeline route has changed due to the adoption of an alternative, the mileposts in the affected area have been scaled to account for the resulting difference in the length of the route.
 For these reasons, the straight-line distance between consecutive mileposts as indicated or depicted in tables and figures in this updated Resource Report may be greater than or less than 5,280 feet.
 The mileposts should be considered as reference points only.

-periodic CP test stations, which comprise a small-diameter plastic stand-pipe holding wires attached to the pipe, usually installed at road crossings next to the pipeline marker.
+holding wires attached to the pipe, at periodic intervals, usually at road crossings next to the pipeline marker.
+Some CP test stations will be installed on USFS lands.

 Construction of the ACP requires the use of existing USFS roads for access to the right-of-way.
 Some of these roads will require improvements, ranging from light grading and graveling of existing road prisms, to widening at certain locations to accommodate pipe and log trucks.
-A small number of new roads will be required, principally short spurs to connect existing roads with the right-of-way.
+A number of new roads will also be required.
 Once the pipeline is installed, these same roads will be used to access the right-of-way for operations and maintenance purposes.
-Roads to be used for ACP purposes, including new roads and roads that will require improvements, are shown in Table 2.1.1-1.
+Roads to be used for ACP purposes, including new and existing roads, and existing roads that will require improvements, are shown in Table 2.1.1-1.